ericcwlaw/simple-proxy/README.md

 ## Port-Forward utility

 A convenient port-forward utility is derived from the simple-proxy app.
+This port-forward utility is particularly useful when using VMs in your laptop.
+It allows you to reach the VM's applications (docker/kubernetes, etc.) from the host OS.

 The port-forward utility is a command line tool.
 You can run it like this:

 ```
 node port-forward.js source_ip:port target_ip:port
 ```

+## Idle disconnect timer

+The system has an idle disconnect timeout value of 30 minutes, you may adjust it according to your use cases.

 Hope you enjoy this utility for your projects.